-Nestled amidst green meadows at the foot of the Solstein
+Nestled amidst green meadows at the foot of the Solstein mountain

-Austrian Alpine Association Hut, Section Innsbruck
+Austrian Alpine Club, Innsbruck Division

 Hut?
-No, a Tirolean farmhouse awaits visitors to this refuge with comfortable overnight accommodation.
-The landscape is also not ungenerous, and thrills visitors with a magnificent panorama.
-When the Innsbruck branch of the Alpine Association went looking for a location for a mountain refuge hut in the Karwendel Mountains in 1908, they found the ideal spot at 1,804 metres above sea level on the west side of the Solstein, at Erlsattel between the Nordkette and Erlspitzgruppe mountain ranges.
-Solsteinhaus opened in 1914 and was completely renovated and generously equipped in 2007.
-The modern conference and function room offers the opportunity to hold courses or space for families and groups to get together on bad weather days.
+No, a majestic mountain lodge with comfortable overnight accommodation awaits visitors at the Solsteinhaus high in the Karwendel Mountains.
+When the Innsbruck Division of the Austrian Alpine Club went looking for a location for a mountain refuge in the Karwendel Mountains in 1908, they found the ideal spot at 1,804 metres above sea level on the western side of the Solstein mountain, between the Nordkette and Erlspitz mountain ranges.
+The Solsteinhaus opened in 1914 and was completely renovated and generously equipped in 2007.
+The modern conference and function room offers the opportunity to hold courses or space for families and groups to get together on bad-weather days.
 The outdoor climbing wall is also very popular with up-coming young climbers.

-Ascent to the Solsteinhaus
+How to get to the Solsteinhaus